AnyLog-co/documentation/queries.md

 ## Get datetime command
-Using the commmand ***get datetime*** users can translate a date-time function to the date-time string.
+Using the command ***get datetime*** users can translate a date-time function to the date-time string.
 Usage:
 <pre>
 get datetime timezone [date-time function]